Chart Color Schemes

 Innisfail Estate features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 63.5% of all households, including 25.2% couples with children, 26.0% couples without children, and 12.1% single parent families.
-Non-family households make up the remaining 36.5%, with lone person households at 31.1% and group households comprising 3.8%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+Non-family households constitute the remaining 36.5%, with lone person households at 31.1% and group households comprising 3.8%.
+The median household size is 2.4 people, which is smaller than the Regional Queensland average of 2.5 people.

 Frequently Asked Questions - Households